-We are aware that other companies are conducting research on chemically modified therapeutic proteins and that certain companies are modifying which treat the same diseases as those that our products are designed to treat, may compete with our products.
+We are aware that other companies are conducting research on chemically modified therapeutic proteins and that certain companies are modifying pharmaceutical products, including proteins, by attaching PEG.
+Other than our ONCASPAR and ADAGEN products, we are not aware of any PEG-modified therapeutic proteins that are currently available commercially for therapeutic use.
+Nevertheless, other drugs or treatments that are currently available or that may be developed in the future, and which treat the same diseases as those that our products are designed to treat, may compete with our products.